abstratt/cloudfier-maven-plugin/README.md

 # cloudfier-maven-plugin

-cloudfier-maven-plugin is a Maven plug-in that exposes the Cloudfier functionality to Maven-based builds.
+A Maven plug-in that exposes the Cloudfier functionality to Maven-based builds.

 The following goals are available:
 - publish